 Using the Velocity Points Tables

-That said, the earning of Status Credits will change from 2 April 2025.
-On that date, Status Credits on domestic flights will instead be directly based on your fare type and the cost of the ticket.
+Status Credits (SC) earned on domestic flights are now directly based on your fare type and the cost of the ticket.
 With Lite fares, you’ll earn one SC per $24 spent.
 On all other paid Economy and Business fares, the earn rate is one SC per $12 spent.

 Understanding the Status Credits cycle